open/close all folders

 - Hidden Depths: Interesting, he does seem to have a hobby - repairing all those statues that annoy the the hell out of you in both the Gutter and the Gulch.
 When you enter his boss room, he botches his latest work, leaving him clearly frustrated.
 Plus, when you're right up against the boss door, if you position the camera right to hear it, you can hear him singing.
 One can only wonder if those statues are a reminder of someone he was once fond of...

 - Grievous Harm with a Body: The Rotten is made up of hundreds of Undead piled on top of each other, being crushed under the cumulative weight.
 As a result, when he punches you, swings his sword, or attacks in any other way, he's doing this.

-- Monster Suit: Debatable, but there's a body jutting out of The Rotten's left shoulder, mimicking (or possibly controlling) his attacks.
+- Monster Suit: There's a body jutting out of The Rotten's left shoulder, mimicking (or possibly controlling) his attacks.

 - Obliviously Evil: Possibly.
-It may not consider adding people to its mass as a Fate Worse than Death, but as a way to provide sanctuary for them when no one would.
+He may not consider adding people to his mass as a Fate Worse Than Death, but as a way to provide sanctuary for them when no one would.

 - Pet the Dog: Despite being a horrifying abomination that dwells in the deepest reaches of the earth, he is said to grant sanctuary to all who have been tossed away from the surface, although by "granting sanctuary" he actually means to absorb them all...

 - Recurring Element: Of Nito from the first game, being a mass of congealed corpses wielding a massive sword and residing in the deepest reaches of the earth.
 He even drops what is implied to be Nito's soul in New Game+ onwards.

 - Soul Fragment: In New Game+ and onwards, he drops the Old Dead One's Soul, which is implied to be a remnant of Nito's power.

 King's Passage & Drangleic Castle

 Looking Glass Knight